MariaMartel/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## The variables.
 There are 180 observations = 6 activities (walking, walking_upstairs, walking_downstairs, sitting, standing, laying) x 30 voluntaires.
-There are 68 variables corresponding to the mean and the standard deviation of the different physical features measured in the experiment (for example: ìtbodyacc.mean.xî is the mean of body acceleration signal obtained by subtracting the gravity from the total acceleration, on the x-axis, or ìtbodygyrojerk.std.zî is the standard deviation of the angular velocity, on the z-axis).
+There are 68 variables corresponding to the mean and the standard deviation of the different physical features measured in the experiment (for example: ‚Äútbodyacc.mean.x‚Äù is the mean of body acceleration signal obtained by subtracting the gravity from the total acceleration, on the x-axis, or ‚Äútbodygyrojerk.std.z‚Äù is the standard deviation of the angular velocity, on the z-axis).
 The full description can be read in the file features.info.txt, which is included in the downloaded dataset.

 ## Work and tranformations.
 First of all, the working directory was setted and the data were downloaded from the link mentioned above.

-Then, the script called ìrun_analysis.Rî does the following:
+Then, the script called ‚Äúrun_analysis.R‚Äù does the following:

-*Merges the training and the test sets to create one data set (training and test sets, training and test subjects and training and test labels).
+* Merges the training and the test sets to create one data set (training and test sets, training and test subjects and training and test labels).

 *Extracts only the measurements on the mean and standard deviation for each measurement (searching for matches to arguments mean and std, removing "()" and "-", translating upper to lower case).